Breast Pumps and Supplies

 You can get a breast pump from any:

-- Network or durable medical equipment provider (contact your regional contractor)
+- Network or durable medical equipment provider (Contact your regional contractor.)

-- Commissary (run by the Defense Commissary Agency)
+- Commissary run by the Defense Commissary Agency

-- The Army/Air Force Exchange Service (AAFES);
+- The Army & Air Force Exchange Service

-- The Department of the Navy;
+- The Department of the Navy

-- The United States Marine Corps; or
+- The U.S. Marine Corps

-- The United States Coast Guard
+- The U.S. Coast Guard

 - Civilian stateside and overseas retail stores

-No, there isn’t a specific list.
+No, there isn’t a list.
 TRICARE pays up to a set amount for a breast pump and initial breast pump kit.
 Rates may change annually.
 You can find the rates at health.mil.

 Contact your regional contractor for information.

-Step 1: Get a prescription
+Step 1: Get a prescription.

 - Your prescription must be from a TRICARE-authorized doctor, physician assistant, nurse practitioner, or nurse midwife.